matteokosina/own-programming-language/README.md

 ## 📚 Documentation

-Whether you're a developer or a user, the full documentation for *glückliche Rinne* — including getting started instructions — is located in the `docs/` directory.
+Whether you're a developer or a user, the full documentation for *glückliche Rinne* — including getting started instructions — is located in the `docs/` directory and is also available online.

+### 🔗 View Online

-You can view the documentation in two ways:
+You can browse the documentation at: https://marco-haupt.github.io/glueckliche-rinne

+The site is automatically built and deployed from the `gh-pages` branch using a GitHub Actions workflow.

+### 📄 View Locally

+If you prefer to read the docs locally, you have two options:

 - 📄 **Read the Markdown files** directly in the `docs/` folder.
 - 🌐 **Serve it locally in your browser** using [MkDocs](https://www.mkdocs.org/).

-### Serving the Documentation Locally
+#### Serving the Documentation Locally

 If you prefer a browser-based view, follow these steps: